ajstewartlang/MSci_Reproducible_Data_Science/README.md

 The morning session is 1100-1300 and the afternoon session is 1400-1600 in Stopford PC Cluster 3.

+## The Course Material

+Each folder contains the slides in .pdf format, R scripts, all the data, and the worksheets associated with each of the 6 workshops.

+## The Workshops
+Workshop 1 - Reproducibility and R <br>
+Workshop 2 - The General Linear Model (Regression) <br>
+Workshop 3 - The General Linear Model (ANOVA) <br>
+Workshop 4 - Mixed Models <br>
+Workshop 5 - Data Simulation and Advanced Data Visualisation <br>
+Workshop 6 - Reproducible Computational Environments and Presentations <br>

 ## Before the First Workshop - Installing R and RStudio

 You will probably want to bring your laptop for this course (although we will be in a PC cluster in case you don't have a laptop).
 Beforehand, on your laptop you should install R (the language) and RStudio (the interface that helps us interact with R) - each is available for OSX, Windows, and various flavours of Unix.
 You can install R from here: